vilmosioo/Web-Demos-WordPress-Plugin/README.txt

 = 1.0 =

-# *   Added custom widget to display repository commits.
+# * Basic wp plugin that creates a Demo custom post.